Harry S. Truman Memorial Veterans' Hospital

 The Harry S. Truman Memorial Veterans' Hospital is a Veterans Administration (VA) hospital located in Columbia, Missouri.
 Located adjacent to the University of Missouri campus, the hospital has a coverage area of 43 counties in Missouri and Illinois and serves more than 38,000 veterans inpatient and 314,000 veterans outpatient.
 Affiliated with the University of Missouri School of Medicine, it provides primary care, surgical, mental health, medical, geriatric, transitional, rehabilitative, and hospice services.
 The medical center has achieved some of the best scores in the state of Missouri for JCAHO Quality Reporting.

 History

-Truman Veterans' Hospital was constructed from 1966 to 1972 at a cost of $15 million.
-In 1975, by an act of Congress, it was legally named Harry S. Truman Memorial Veterans' Hospital.
+The hospital was constructed from 1966 to 1972 at a cost of $15 million.
+In 1975, by an act of Congress, it was legally labeled and titled the Harry S. Truman Memorial Veterans' Hospital, named after former President Harry S. Truman.

 Truman VA is the only hospital in the Heartland Network — including Missouri and Kansas as well as parts of Illinois, Indiana, Kentucky, and Arkansas — that has a referral center for open heart surgery.
 At least 250 heart surgeries per year are performed at the hospital.

 In 1995, a new ambulatory care building was built, adding 106000 sqft onto the north side of the hospital.
 The two-story ambulatory care center was dedicated on March 20, 1998, and cost $15.1 million.